Stilsi-dev/EAFSchedulr/README.md

 ## Deployment

 The frontend is built with Vite and served as static assets through Flask in production.
 Use the provided `scripts/sync_static.ps1` to copy a Vite build into `public/`, or copy the `dist` output manually.

-Run the Flask app behind a production WSGI server (for example, Gunicorn or Waitress) for a production deployment.
+The included `Procfile` runs `gunicorn -w 1 run:app`. **Keep the worker count at 1.** The download token store is in-memory and not shared across workers — running multiple workers would cause download tokens generated by one worker to be invisible to others.

+Set `FLASK_SECRET` in the environment to a strong random value in production.

 ## License